-Page edges were mildly worn, and a glossy plastic cover boasted a few tears of frequent use.
-I pulled the white hardback from its library shelf and thumbed through it looking for pictures.
+The book edges were mildly worn and its glossy plastic cover boasted a few tears of frequent use.
+I pulled the white hardback from the library shelf and thumbed through the pages looking for pictures.
 I hated reading, but a few visuals often made the arduous task bearable.
-I was a sixteen-year-old high school student with a new found zeal for Jesus.
-I had a passion for growing and I was searching for a spiritual pathway that promised success.
+I was a sixteen-year-old high school student with a newly found zeal for Jesus.
+I had a passion to grow and I was searching for a spiritual pathway that promised success.
 Earlier that morning I felt a strong impression to go to my school’s library and find a book to read.
 I knew it was God speaking because I would have never thought to go to the library.

 Glancing at the book cover, I felt a calm impression within saying, “Read this book.”
 The title read “No Compromise.
 The Life Story of Keith Green by Melody Green.”
 On the cover a man with bushy brown hair and a slight grin greeted me.
 “He looks like a hippy.”
 I thought to myself and tucked the book into my backpack.

 Later that evening I began to discover Keith’s story.
 His message and zeal for Jesus was unique and bold.
 I liked this guy.
 A few chapters later, I was disappointed to find that he had died in a tragic accident in July of 1982.
 Then I discovered his music.
 It was outdated.
 But I managed to find and listened to every cassette tape or cd of Keith Green that I could.
 I was a little embarrassed to play his music for anyone else, but I loved it.
 I had no idea of the profound impact he had on the culture of the Christian music industry.
 Later I would discover his urgency for world missions.
 Hundreds were inspired to bring the gospel into various nations in response to the news of his death.